INTERACTIVE MAPS AND CHART:

 In practice, it tells what is the total contribution of all county's inhabitants (in cents per $100 income) to the veterinary care provided by qualified veterinary staff in the county.

-On the opposite, a county sitting in a higher range (> 15cts/$100) would be better at satisfying inhabitants' expectations.
+On the opposite, a county whose Relative Veterinary Service Cost sits in a higher range (> 15cts/$100) should be better at satisfying its residents' expectations.
 Competitive pressure would also be stronger.

 [Hover your mouse over the map below to get the figures, county by county]